Last Updated on by Editor

 What to do in the Algarve: 7-Day Algarve, Portugal Itinerary

 There’s much to do in the Algarve, from relaxing on a beach with a stunning backdrop to exploring historical forts.
-And that’s why the itinerary that follows is a full week.
+And that’s why the itinerary that follows is a full week and covers the best towns in the Algarve.
 I think that 1 week is the right amount of time to do the region justice!

 Algarve Itinerary Day #1: Faro